pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted-composer/03-prepare.md

 1. Click **Visit your Pantheon Site Dashboard**.

-Now that you have a new site on Pantheon, you're ready to add the major components from your existing site: custom code, files, and the database.

 ## Prepare the Local Environment

 <Partial file="drupal-9/prepare-local-environment-no-clone.md" />

-Create a new folder to use while working on the migration.
+3. Create a new folder to use while working on the migration.
 This folder will contain two subdirectories that you'll create in the next sections, one for the site on the former platform, and one for the Pantheon site.

 ### Create a Local Copy of the Old Site's Code